sachinkr91/api-rest-meetings/libs/python/docs/AnalyticsApi.md

 Top Users

-This endpoint retrieves the top useres by usage for an enterprise.
+This endpoint retrieves the top users by usage for an enterprise.

 ### Example
 ```python